QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 ##### Always

 If any versions of this mod are present, then one of them will be loaded.
+Due to how mod loading actually works if any of the different versions of this mod are present, and one of them has "load_type" set to "always", then all of them are treated as it being set to "always".

 ##### If Possible